-Milestone and Deliverable Timeline for Regional Planning Activities (12 months)
+Milestone and Deliverable Timeline for Regional Planning Activities.
+Additional details regarding the Regional Planning Process will be disclosed at a later date.
+(12 months)

-Analysis of Individual Municipal Plans, Transition of Documentation and Conditions Deliverables due within two (2) months.
-Hence, due within eight (8) months of the date of the start of Individual Municipal Planning.
-Starting after the initial six (6) month period for Individual Municipal Planning Activities concludes.
-Review and analysis of Existing Data and Region Proposals Deliverables due within four (4) months.
-Hence, due within ten (10) months of the date of the start Starting after the initial six (6) month period for Individual Municipal Planning Activities concludes.
-Public Engagement of Individual Municipal Planning.
-Deliverables due within four (4) Starting after the initial six (6) months.
-Hence, due within tenth (10) months of the date of the start of Individual Municipal Planning. month period for Individual Municipal Planning Activities. concludes.
-Plan Development Development to begin by the fifth (5) month mark of the Regional Planning process.
-Hence, starting by month eleven (11) of the date of the start of Individual Municipal Planning.
-Deliverables due by month twelve (12); which marks

-eighteen (18) months of the

-date of the start of Individual
+Analysis of Individual Municipal Plans, Deliverables due within two (2) months from the start of the Regional Planning Period.
+Transition of Documentation and Conditions Hence, due within eight (8) months of the date of the start of Individual Municipal Planning.
+Review and analysis of Existing Data and Deliverables due within four (4) months from the start of the Regional Planning Period.
+Region Proposals Hence, due within ten (10) months of the date of the start of Individual Municipal Planning.
+Public Engagement Deliverables due within four (4) months from the start of the Regional Planning Period.
+Hence, due within tenth (10) months of the date of the start of Individual Municipal Planning.
+Development to begin by the fifth (5) month mark of the Regional Planning period.
+Plan Development Hence, starting by month eleven (11) of the date of the start of Individual Municipal Planning.
+Deliverables due by month twelve (12); which marks eighteen (18) months of the date of the start of Individual Municipal Planning.
+Reporting and Compliance Deliverables will be ongoing throughout the twelve (12) months Regional Planning Period.; which marks eighteen (18) months of the date of the start of Individual Municipal Planning.
+Coordination Deliverables will be ongoing throughout the twelve (12) months Regional Planning Period. of the date the date of the start of Individual Municipal Planning.

-Municipal Planning.

-Reporting and Compliance Deliverables will be ongoing Starting after the initial six (6)

-throughout the twelve (12) month period for Individual

-month period; which marks Municipal Planning Activities;

-eighteen (18) months of the

-date of the start of Individual

-Municipal Planning.

-Coordination Deliverables will be ongoing Starting after the initial six (6)

-throughout the twelve (12) month period for Individual

-month period of the date the Municipal Planning Activities.

-date of the start of Individual

-Municipal Planning.